Maroon 5 frontrunner to play Super Bowl halftime show

-It looks like Super Bowl LIII might get some "Sugar" next year during its halftime show.
-Maroon 5 is a frontrunner to perform during the NFL championship game at Mercedes-Benz Stadium in Atlanta, Georgia, on February 3, 2019, ET has learned.
+Super Bowl LIII might get some "Sugar" next year during its halftime show.
+Maroon 5 is a frontrunner to perform during the NFL championship game at Mercedes-Benz Stadium in Atlanta, Georgia, on February 3, 2019, Entertainment Tonight has learned.

-The band -- fronted by Adam Levine with Jesse Carmichael, James Valentine, PJ Morton, Matt Flynn, Sam Farrar and Mickey Madden -- is currently on tour to promote their 2017 album, "Red Pill Blues."
+Maroon 5 – fronted by Adam Levine with Jesse Carmichael, James Valentine, PJ Morton, Matt Flynn, Sam Farrar and Mickey Madden – is currently on tour to promote their 2017 album, "Red Pill Blues."
 They don't have any dates between New Year's Eve and February 19, leaving room for a Super Bowl show.

 In 2015, Levine said he and his band were very interested in performing during the highly coveted halftime show.
 At the time, he told Howard Stern that the band "very actively want to play the Super Bowl."